NOTE: We now update the Generic Congressional Ballot results on a daily basis. New numbers released each weekday morning at 6:00 a.m. Eastern.

 The mission of ScottRasmussen.com is to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion.

-During a full week of polling from December 2-7, 2018, ScottRasmussen.com found that 43% of Registered Voters would vote for the Democrat from their district while 37% would vote for the Republican.
-That six point advantage for the Democrats is unchanged from a week ago.
-Both parties lost a single-point of support.
+During a full week of polling from December 9-14, 2018, ScottRasmussen.com found that 43% of Registered Voters would vote for the Democrat from their district while 37% would vote for the Republican.
+These figures are unchanged from a week ago.

 The latest survey also found that 5% would vote for some other party, 4% would not vote, and 10% are not sure. (see crosstab results).

-Women favor Democrats by 12-points while men are evenly divided (see crosstab results).
+Women favor Democrats by 14-points while men provide the GOP with a 4 point edge (see crosstab results).

 ScottRasmussen.com also updates the President’s Job Approval rating on a weekly basis.
-Additionally, we release fresh polling data on key issues and underlying beliefs every day.
+And, we have just launched a new service supplementing that weekly summary with daily updates.
+Each weekday at 5:00 p.m.
+Eastern, new Job Approval figures will be released.
 Sign up to receive the latest insights each day via email.
 You can also follow our work on Twitter and Facebook.

 Our last release of Generic Ballot polling prior to the 2018 election showed the Democrats with an 8-point advantage among the most likely voters.
 That result is quite consistent with the actual Democratic popular vote margin earned on Election Day.
 With the election more than two years away, we currently report data based upon Registered Voters.
 Prior to the midterm election, Democrats had a seven-point advantage among Registered Voters.